mbalfakeih/Vampire-Case-Study/README.md

 # Vampire-Case-Study
 Code for CSE3000 Research Project at TU Delft.

 This is a case study researching the capabilities and limitations of Vampire in performing automated software verification.
-Selection Sort and a key-value store are/will be defined in TPTP, then conjectures are defined to see whether Vampire is able to prove them.
+Selection Sort and a Key-Value Store are defined in TPTP and SMT-LIB 2.7, then conjectures are defined to see whether Vampire is able to prove them.

 ## Requirements
 To use the bash scripts provided, the following tools are required: